 The creation of our "solutions driven and collaborative innovation" ecosystem facilitates the best steps forward to ensure successful entrepreneurs, thriving businesses, and an environmentally and economically sound planet.
 We dedicate 10% of profits for scholarships and fellowships at the Blue Institute - our sister non-profit global hub for excellence in water education and research.

-Our ideal location - only 40 minutes to Boston by public transportation - is attracting the most innovative startup companies and the brightest minds from the "Triple Helix" of academia, industry, and government.
-Entrepreneurs range from marine robotics, IoT/sensors, digital water & weather, coastal resiliency solutions, water re-use, to aquaculture and sea-farming.
+Our ideal waterfront location is only 40 minutes drive to Boston or by the adjacent public transportation (MBTA).
+Within the "Blue Corridor" we are a one hour drive to Providence/Newport, and only 45 minutes drive to Woods Hole, New Bedford, & Fall River.
+The Blue Incubator is attracting the most innovative startup companies and the brightest minds from the "Triple Helix" of academia, industry, and government.
+Entrepreneurs and established companies range from marine robotics, IoT/sensors, digital water & weather, coastal resiliency solutions, water re-use, to aquaculture and sea-farming.

-For more information reach us at firstname.lastname@example.org - Thank you!
+For more information and reach us at firstname.lastname@example.org - Thank you!

 Vice President, Legal Affairs - Compliance Director, Marine Technology & Maritime Professional Services Group